 Dublin, Ireland (fall semester, odd years)

-In conjunction with Irish American University, students take two courses offered by the Mount professor, an Irish life and culture course and one course of the students choosing.
+In conjunction with the American Institute for Foreign Study (AIFS), students take two courses offered by the Mount professor, an Irish life and culture course and one course of the students choosing.

 Florence, Italy (spring semester, even years)